Dean and Professor, Management

 Instructor of Entrepreneurship

-Prior to joining USC Upstate in 2016, Brian Brady was Instructor in Residence at the UConn School of Business for Entrepreneurship, Marketing, and Management.
-While at UConn, Brian had also held dual appointments both as Director of the UConn Stamford Learning Accelerator and as clinical faculty at the Connecticut Center for Entrepreneurship and Innovation.
-He was also a co-founder of the Women Entrepreneurs Empowerment Forum, an annual conference bringing together over 350 women entrepreneurs from greater New York.
-Prior to his academic career, Brian was co-founder of a marketing services company serving both national and international clients and has held management positions at ADP, Omnicom/BBDO and Pitney Bowes.
-Brian received a Master’s Degree in Communications from Fairfield University and a Bachelor of Arts from Georgetown University.
+Brian joined USC Upstate in 2016 as an Instructor and Director of the GreenHouse Business Incubator and was named Director of the Center for Entrepreneurship and Innovation in August 2020.
+Brian teaches entrepreneurship and marketing and is faculty of record for credit business internships.
+He also serves as the faculty advisor to the USC Upstate student chapter of the Collegiate Entrepreneurs’ Organization (CEO).
+Prior to joining USC Upstate, Brian was Instructor in Residence at the UConn School of Business teaching entrepreneurship, marketing and management.
+Brian had also held dual appointments as both Director of the UConn Stamford Learning Accelerator and as clinical faculty at the Connecticut Center for Entrepreneurship and Innovation.
+He co-founded the Women Entrepreneurs Empowerment Forum, an annual conference of over 350 women entrepreneurs from greater New York.
+Prior to his academic career, Brian was co-founder of a marketing services company serving both national and international clients and held management positions at ADP, Omnicom/BBDO and Pitney Bowes.
+He is directly involved in several entrepreneurship initiatives at the Johnson College of Business and Economics, including the Johnson Innovation Speaker Series and Global Entrepreneurship Week.
+In addition, Brian is a member of the organizing committee for 1 Million Cups Spartanburg and was previously the Program Manager of Start:ME Spartanburg, a community-based microbusiness accelerator.
+He also participates in the Ten at the Top Upstate Entrepreneur Ecosystem.
+Brian earned a Master’s Degree in Communications from Fairfield University and a Bachelor of Arts from Georgetown University.

 Chak Hung Jack Cheng